16 min read

 Set on the outskirts of town, perched on a hill, Lovemore Heights provides residents with magnificent views of the Indian Ocean.

-Its perfect position ensures that everything is super accessible and just a short drive away — whether you’re going to the city centre, PE’s airport or Sardinia Bay beaches.
+It's perfect position ensures that everything is super accessible and just a short drive away, including the city centre, PE’s airport or Sardinia Bay beaches.

 4. Sunridge Park